 Compost bin with damage from a rat gnawing it's way in

 Rub marks from rats entering a home through a missing brick in the wall

 Black or brown, can be between 150–200g in weight, can be over 40 cm long, with a long tail, large ears and eyes and a pointed nose.
-Body is smaller than the Norway rat’s.
+The body is smaller than the Norway rats.

-Roof rats usually nests inside and under buildings.
+Roof rats usually nest inside and under buildings.
 They are excellent climbers that prefer to live in high places and are nocturnal by nature.

 Norway rats typically nest in underground burrows from which they enter buildings in search of food but sometimes are driven out of their hiding spaces because of limited space or disturbances such as construction.

 We have more photos of Rodents & other pests taken on site on our Facebook or Instagram page!